Why Your Business Interruption Insurance May Cover Claims for Lost Profits and Ongoing Expenses Arising from the COVID-19 Stay at Home Order

 What if I Told You There Was?

 Not only is there insurance that may protect against these losses, but many business owners already have it.
 It’s called Business Income Insurance or Business Interruption Insurance.
 Its purpose is to help step in if a business is forced to close due to property damage (which may include COVID-19) or a government order closing businesses due to property damage to nearby properties.
-If it applies, it will provide replacement coverage for the business’ ongoing expenses, including wages for employees, health insurance premiums, and rent, as well as the business’ lost profits for a period after it is forced to close due to property damage or an action by a civil authority.
-And contrary to what you may have heard, in many cases Business Income Insurance will provide coverage for losses caused by the COVID-19 pandemic.
+If it applies, it will provide replacement coverage for the business’s ongoing expenses.
+This includes wages for employees, health insurance premiums, and rent, as well as the business’ lost profits for a period after it is forced to close due to property damage or an action by a civil authority.
+And contrary to what you may have heard, in many cases, Business Income Insurance will provide coverage for losses caused by the COVID-19 pandemic.

 The lawyers at Ogborn Mihm are prepared to help you determine whether your policy may provide coverage for your business losses.
 If it does, we’re prepared to help you make your business interruption claim.
 Contact us (303) 592-5900 today for more information.